joaofsant/joaofsant/README.md

 ---

 > *“Data never speaks loudly.
 It’s the right question that gives it a voice.”*

+---

+👀 *If you’re a recruiter or a team lead reading this: I’m not just learning data engineering, I’m already practicing it.
+The next step is forging pipelines at scale in a company like yours.*